 OKO - Eye chart

 Snellen OKO eye chart with remote control

-The remote control is equipped with six buttons to perform the following actions:
+The remote control features six buttons that allow for the following functions:

+OKO - Eye chart